humiu/odoo-dev-env/README.md

 5. If you have already built a Odoo development environment before:

     5.1.
-Make sure that you're not connected to it (e.g. by closing VS Code)
+Make sure that you're not connected to it (e.g. by closing VS Code or by calling the "**Remote-Containers: Reopen Folder Locally**" command in the Command Palette)

     5.2.
 Delete the development environment (append a `-v` at the following command if you also want to delete all your data in your local Odoo dev env)